sohanshanbhag1502/sos-url-shortener/README.md

 # SOS URL Shortener

-This is a URL Shortening app which is built with tkinter in frontend and django in backend.
+This is a URL Shortening app which is built with Tkinter for frontend UI design and Django in backend.